 - 1. Arrange for the supply of gas and electricity service accounts to be transferred into your name.
-The diocesan office staff can usually provide the current suppliers' details. - 2.
+The diocesan office staff can usually provide the current suppliers' details.
+If you request full access to the house in advance for decorating etc the supplies will become your responsibility from that date (as opposed to the move date). - 2.
 It is recommended that the telephone service is in the name of the PCC and arrangements made for private use. - 3.
 Ensure that the correct amount of Council Tax and other charges are levied by informing the diocesan office of the moving dates and the number of adults living in the house (NB: there is a discount for a single person).
 Please deal directly with the Diocesan office and not the local authority as the payment is made by us - 4.
 Where the boiler is oil-fired, establish whether a top-up of oil is required in advance of your move. - 5.
 Ensure that your cooker will connect to the electricity or gas supply at the property. - 6.
 Consider the access arrangements at your current property and alert the removal firm to any concerns regarding access.